focacciomario/wordpress-functions/README.md

 # Wordpress Functions

-A list of useful functions for wordpress that I use to clean up, customize and optimize my sites
+A list of useful functions for wordpress that I use to clean up, customize and optimize my sites without any plugin.

 - [Create Custom Wordpress Widget](#custom-wordpress-widget)
 - [Remove all standard Wordpress widgets](#remove-all-standard-WP-widget)